YakuzaBalooza/Dash-Engine-1.3/README.md

 ***It is recommended to have some prior knowledge with navigating and using Unreal Engine 4 to get the most out of Dash 1.3.***

+***Dash Engine 1.3 was developed using UE4 4.27 and as such is not compatible with prior versions of Unreal.***

 # Dash Engine 1.3

 Welcome to Dash Engine 1.3!